vishvAsa/book-pub/rAmAnujIyam/yAmunaH/Agama-prAmANyam/Agama-prAmANyam_min.md

 <details open=><summary>Buitenen - Note</summary>

-137: Miśra's text here has pady api prartly anu papattisamadhigamaniyaiva śabdaśaktis "the denoting power of language is to be known only through the impossibility of operation," which makes no sense.
-The reading must be corrupt, in anu papatti we may find a corruption of vyutpatti, in pravṛtti perhaps a corruption of kāryārthe or kāryārtha-.
-I read conjecturally kāryārthe vyutpatti-samadhigamanīyaiva, which gives the required sense.
+[137]: Misra's text here has yady api vṛttyanupapattisamadhigamanīyaiva śabdaśaktis "the denoting power of language is to be known only through the impossibility of operation,"  which makes no sense.
+The reading must be corrupt, in anu papatti we may find a corruption of vyutpati,in pravṛtti perhaps a corruption of kāryārthe or kāryārtha-.
+I read conjecturally kāryārtha vyutpattisamadhi gamanīyaiva, which gives the required sense.
 </details>

 ### व्युत्पन्न-प्रयोगे कार्यानपेक्षा